EvelynCai/MOOC-reviews/README.md

 # MOOC-reviews
-The reviews of the Massive Online Open Courses I've learned.
+The record and reviews of the Massive Online Open Courses I've learned.